 Querying the public gReLU model zoo on Weights and Biases (wandb)#

-This tutorial shows how to programmatically query our public model zoo and download models and datasets.
-You can also visit the model zoo in your browser at https://wandb.ai/grelu/.
+This tutorial shows how to query our public model zoo and download models and datasets, both programmatically and via your browser.
+The model zoo is located at https://wandb.ai/grelu/.

 Rules#

 • wandb projects are the main storage units for datasets and the models trained on them.
-The main idea is to always keep the links between the raw dataset, the preprocessed dataset and the models trained on them for reproducibility, documentation and sanity reasons.
+The main idea is to always keep the links between the dataset, code, and the trained models - for reproducibility, documentation and sanity reasons.

-• Each project contains a notebook describing the details of data preprocessing, model training and model testing (e.g. performance metrics on holdout data).
-For models trained by us, the training logs are also available and can be seen by visiting the model zoo website.
+• Each project contains notebooks showing the code used for data preprocessing, model training and model testing.
+For models trained by us, the training logs are also available.

 import os